-Dr. Öberg also pursues innovations in undergraduate science education focusing on how to learn/teach science literacy beyond content knowledge, including: recognizing the limits of science; internalizing ideas about bias, uncertainty and ignorance; and reflecting on the risks involved in making type 1 and type 2 errors (AIR; the argument about inductive risk).
-Her pedagogy initiatives include directing UBC’s “First Year Seminar in Science” and developing “Sustainability for the Community and the World”, a 4th year capstone course in UBC’s emerging sustainability concentrations.
+Dr. Öberg also pursues innovations in undergraduate science education focusing on how to learn/teach science literacy beyond content knowledge, including: navigating the gap between the scientific practice and science studies; recognizing the limits and context dependence of science; effective use of historic and contemporary cases and student peer review.
+Her pedagogy initiatives include revising and directing UBC’s “First Year Seminar in Science” and developing “Sustainability for the Community and the World”, a 4th year capstone course in UBC’s emerging sustainability concentrations.

 My projects in this field focus on the production and use of scientific knowledge for environmental decision making.
 What kind of knowledge is needed, used and trusted?
 How does this impact perceived solutions?
 How might we facilitate for scientists, decision makers and the public to ‘unpack’ assumptions, values and preferences that are embedded in such knowledge?
 I have led projects on acidification, critical loads, and climate change.
 My most recent projects deal with sustainable management of sewage in growing urban areas.